 Roy D. Mease, Commissioner

-Roy D. Mease was reappointed to the Port Commission of the Port Authority in January 2017.
+Roy D. Mease was reappointed to the Port Commission in January 2017.
 He represents the City of Pasadena.
 On the Port Commission, he serves on the Procurement and Small Business Task Force.

 Mr. Mease serves as chairman of the Pasadena Second Century Corporation, which is the city’s economic development entity and helped Pasadena earn the annual Community Economic Development Award for 2013, awarded by the Texas Economic Development Council (TEDC).
 The award recognizes excellence and the exceptional contributions of TEDC member cities toward the economic vitality of their communities and the State of Texas.